 Once the plugin is installed, go to Settings > WP Mail SMTP to set who the email will come from.
 You’ll need to enter the Gmail or G Suite email address that you’re going to be sending emails from and a name.
 The name does not need to match the name in Gmail/G Suite.

 If you want all the emails on your site to come from your Gmail/G Suite address, select the Force from Email checkbox.
-This will save you trouble of having to change it manually everywhere.
-You can do this for name as well.
+This will save you the trouble of having to change it manually everywhere.
+You can do this for the name as well.

 Select the Return Path checkbox to receive bouncebacks in your Gmail inbox.

 When you’ve completed that, scroll down and select the Gmail option.
 This will open additional fields that we’ll need to configure Gmail/G Suite.

 In order to continue configuring Gmail, we’re going to need to create a Gmail app, which is a whole lot easier than it sounds.
 There’s no coding required.
 We just need to create credentials for the WP Mail SMTP plugin to use to integrate WordPress and Gmail.

 Do not close the WP Mail SMTP plugin settings page because you’re going to need it in a bit.